Open Your Heart (M People song): Critical reception

+Tim Jeffery from Music Week's RM Dance Update deemed it "a rather bland album track", "but this is M People and the familiar vocal style and crisp production are certainly enough to carry this track up the club and pop charts."
+Another RM editor, James Hamilton, named it a "typically facile foghorn gurgled canterer".
+Johnny Dee from NME wrote, "It's impossible to see tracks as catchy as 'Open Your Heart' and 'Padlock' occupying any chart position other than Number One."
+People Magazine noted the "classic good hooks" of the track and Small's "booming alto [which] is hard to shake and, like her pineapple-shaped coif, impossible to ignore."
+Sarasota Herald-Tribune described it as "bass-bombing".
+Wayne Bledsoe from Scripps Howard felt it "has Small storming out of the mix with Patti LaBelle-like authority".
+Andrew Harrison from Select deemed it a "severe disco pounder".
+Mark Sutherland from Smash Hits gave it three out of five, writing, "And, sure enough, 'Open Your Heart' is an almighty disco stomper that widdles all over Loveland for the top of a ladder on the roof of the Empire State Building."
+Charles Aaron from Spin said about 'Open Your Heart'/'Search for the Hero', that "this British disco collective is just a more conventional version of Ten City, but their thumping anthems give you a lift over a scenic bridge to a homey chorus that opens up like a window shade on a sunny day."

 Chart performance

 The single entered the chart outside the top 10 at number 11, but ever growing airplay and the release of the exclusive second CD meant that sales surged from 63,000 copies in its first week to 78,000 copies in its second.
-The single climbed from number 11 into the top 10 at number nine where it peaked, providing the band with their seventh consecutive top 10 hit in just two years since the release of "How Can I Love You More".
+The single climbed from number 11 into the top 10 at number nine where it peaked, providing the band with their seventh consecutive top-10 hit in just two years since the release of "How Can I Love You More".
 It spent in total four weeks in the top 10 and a total seven weeks on the Singles Chart.

 The Bizarre Fruit album also underwent a resurgence in sales, re-entering the Album Chart top 10 at number eight, so the band once again recorded simultaneous single and album top 10s, being at numbers nine and eight, respectively in the first week of February 1995 like the last two singles.

 It also became M People's second single to top the Billboard Hot Dance Club Play chart in the US in May 1995.